 In the split second shot where the alien drives its tongue into Parker's head, you can see he is bald, but throughout the rest of the movie, he has hair.
 Also, in a freeze-frame of the shot you can see the alien tongue is white, not airbrushed like the rest of the creature.

 Jones vanishes from his carrier as Ripley boards the Narcissus.
-This is deliberate because the fiery explosion effects in the scene would be traumatic for the trapped animal.
+This is deliberate because the fiery explosion effects used would be too cruel to the trapped animal.
 However, as a consequence, Sigourney Weaver handles the carrier more roughly than Ripley would if Jones was inside.